 ISN'T PARADISE AN APPENDIX

-I'm super excited that my first super 8 film in over 4 years, titled Isn't Paradise An Appendix of Botany?, will be showing in the Local Sightings Film Festival at the Northwest Film Forum in Seattle, WA.
+I'm was super excited to have my first super 8 film in over 4 years, titled Isn't Paradise An Appendix of Botany?, be selected to be in the Experimental short film showcase at the Local Sightings Film Festival, hosted by the Northwest Film Forum in Seattle, WA.
 The film is a cinematic poem to the botanical beauty of the alpine meadows of Mt.
 Rainier National Park, and was shot on Agfa 200D reversal film at locations up and down the trails of the mountain.
-If you live in Seattle or the environs, you can catch it in the Experimental short film showcase on Sept.
-26 at NWFF.
-After the festival I'll post the entire film but you can check out the trailer and still images from the film below...
+One of my favorite parts of the film is the soundtrack, an ambient choral recording I made for my neoclassical music project Lo Radiante.